-In 1837, Demidov organized a scientific expedition to southern Russia and Crimea.
-He spared no expense, and enjoyed a handsome return on his investment.
-He published his own travel account in 1837.
-The voyage album came out in 1838, with 100 lithographs by Denis Auguste Marie Raffet.
-The full publication appeared two years later.
+In 1837, Demidov organized a scientific expedition to southern Russia and Crimea, sparing no expense.
+He published his own travel account the same year, and a voyage album followed in 1838 with 100 lithographs by Denis Auguste Marie Raffet.

-These fifteen images are worth at least 15,000 words.
+According to the old adage, these fifteen images are worth 15,000 words.
 The stories they tell are not of princes and delicious courtly scandal, however.
-Instead, they tell stories of nameless peasants and ramshackle landscapes and quiet moments in the shadows.
+They tell stories of nameless peasants and ramshackle landscapes and quiet moments in the shadows.
 They are steeped in romanticism, to be sure.
-Yet they communicate something that feels a bit more... true.. about what it meant to inhabit Crimea in the early 19th century.
+Yet they communicate something important about what it meant to inhabit Crimea in the early 19th century.

 (For those of you keeping track, Demidov and his merry men - scholars and writers and artists - produced these images just as Colonel Betev was getting to work on his topographical map.)